acikgozb/dotfiles/installation/roles/acikgozb.multiplexer/README.md

 Other than this, the variables explained in the previous section need to be defined before executing this role.

 ## Example Playbook

+The example below executes `acikgozb.multiplexer` with its default variables, and with the required playbook variables that should be defined by the user under `vars`.

 ```yml
 - hosts: localhost